Railway Sleepers are the transverse members that are laid to support the rails.

 - These sleepers are heavily damaged in case of derailment or accident of trains.

-- The scrap value is zero in these type of Sleepers.
+- The scrap value is zero in these types of Sleepers.

 Comparison of different types of Sleepers